katharostech/bevy_retrograde/examples/README.md

 ## [radishmark]

-A bunnymark style demo that logs frame time diagnostics to the console.
+A bunnymark style benchmark that also demonstrates how to use the UI system to render frames-per-second diagnostics.

 ![radishmark](./screenshots/radishmark.gif)